erichaugh/HelloWorld/README.md

 # HelloWorld
 A repository to experiment with.

-Here is a new line.
+Here is a new line, now with a conflicting change.